Reader Questions – How I built my dividend portfolio

 - Dividends remain easy to understand.
 I invest in these stocks, I stay invested, and I get paid for doing so and I get raises.
 Pretty simple.
 Dividends remain tangible money I see coming into my account.
 This is money (thanks to dividend reinvestment plans) that keeps growing higher and higher every month.

 - Dividend raises are helping me fight inflation.
 As consumer prices rise, the cost of living rises.
 Rising dividends can help combat the higher cost of living.
 Don’t believe me?
-Well, my home heating gas bill continues to go up year after year.
-(I looked at that this weekend while doing my taxes over a few glasses of red wine.)
+Well, my home heating gas bill (Enbridge) continues to go up year after year.
 Thankfully with all these Enbridge dividend raises in recent years, we’re now earning enough from Enbridge dividends to pay for that heating bill!

 - Canadian dividend paying stocks remain tax-efficient.
 With my RRSP full of mostly U.S. assets (I have no more contribution room in my RRSP), I tend to keep Canadian dividend paying stocks in my TFSA and inside my non-registered account.
 Although I prefer tax-free dividends (I have no more contribution room in my TFSA this year), in a taxable account Canadian dividend paying stocks are eligible for a dividend tax credit from our government.
 This means taxation on dividends are favourable, it is a lower form of tax; lower than employment income and interest income.
 This lower form of taxation will be even better when I’m not working!